ennnbeee/AutopilotGroupTagger/README.md

 >
 > - Supports PowerShell 5 on Windows
 > - Supports PowerShell 7 on Windows and macOS
-> - `Microsoft.Graph.Authentication Module` should be installed, the script will detect and install if required.
+> - `Microsoft.Graph.Authentication` module should be installed, the script will detect and install if required.
-> - `Microsoft.PowerShell.ConsoleGuiTools` Module should be installed for PowerShell 7, the script will detect and install if required.
+> - `Microsoft.PowerShell.ConsoleGuiTools` module should be installed when using PowerShell 7, the script will detect and install if required.
 > - Entra ID App Registration with appropriate Graph Scopes or using Interactive Sign-In with a privileged account

 ## 🔄 Updates

 - **v0.5**
   - Allows for removal of Group Tags on Autopilot devices
+  - Option to create Dynamic Entra ID groups based on the Group Tags
   - Support for PowerShell 7 on macOS and Windows replacing `Out-GridView` with `Out-ConsoleGridView` as part of the `Microsoft.PowerShell.ConsoleGuiTools` module
 - v0.4.5
   - Resolved issues reported by `Invoke-ScriptAnalyzer`